Courts give conflicting orders on asylum limits at border

 “Today’s decision did not strike down Title 42, but it creates legal and procedural safeguards to protect immigrants.
 Moving forward, immigrants cannot be deported without an assessment of whether they will be safe,” said Ivan Espinoza-Madrigal, executive director of Lawyers for Civil Rights.

-Lee Gelernt of the American Civil Liberties Union, who argued the appeals court case on behalf of asylum-seeking families, called the decision “an enormous victory.”
-He said the Texas ruling “is wrong and puts children in grave danger.”
+Lee Gelernt of the American Civil Liberties Union, who argued the case on behalf of asylum-seeking families, called the ruling “an enormous victory.”

+“The court’s ruling leaves no doubt that this brutal policy has resulted in serious harm to families seeking asylum and must be terminated,” he said.

 Advocates of immigration restrictions took comfort in the Texas ruling.